neondatabase/neon/docs/rfcs/025-generation-numbers.md

 atomically, to avoid coupling the code too much to use of a local filesystem, in case we wanted to switch to using an object store in future.

-Each deletion list has a sequence number: this records the logical ordering of the lists, so that we may use sequence numbers to succinctly store knowledge about up to which point the deletions have been validated.
+Each DeletionList has a sequence number: this records the logical ordering of the lists, so that we may use sequence numbers to succinctly store knowledge about up to which point the deletions have been validated.